FrameMuse/react-i18n-editor/README.md

 ## Motivation

-- When editing existing localization it's hard finding values in editor every time manually, moreover if you need to edit multiple languages at the same time.
+- When editing existing localization it's hard finding values in editor every time manually, even worse if you need to edit multiple languages at the same time.
-- If you have dedicated translator or your _clients_ want to edit localization on their own in future, you need a "localization editing unit", which not every team can afford it.
+- If you have dedicated a translator or your _clients_ want to edit localization on their own in future, you need a "localization editing" feature for them, which not every team can afford.

 There is already existing plugin for it to enable editor, but it's currently deprecated, not complete free and has constrained design.

 ## Usage

+Live demo

 ### Install